ntaylor0000/google-business-intelligence-professional-certificate/README.md

 Learners who complete the three courses in this certificate program will have the skills needed to apply for business intelligence jobs.
 This certificate program assumes prior knowledge of foundational analytical principles, skills, and tools covered in the Google Data Analytics Certificate.

 By the end of this course, you will:
--Determine which data models are appropriate for different business requirements -Describe the difference between creating and interacting with a data model -Create data models to address different types of questions -Explain the parts of the extract, transform, load (ETL) process and tools used in ETL -Understand extraction processes and tools for different data storage systems -Design an ETL process that meets organizational and stakeholder needs -Design data pipelines to automate BI processes
+- Determine which data models are appropriate for different business requirements
+- Describe the difference between creating and interacting with a data model
+- Create data models to address different types of questions
+- Explain the parts of the extract, transform, load (ETL) process and tools used in ETL
+- Understand extraction processes and tools for different data storage systems
+- Design an ETL process that meets organizational and stakeholder needs
+- Design data pipelines to automate BI processes
 </h6>

 </details>